 Who is responsible for GDPR compliance?

-To ensure compliance with GDPR, you need to define these roles at the onset: data controller, data processor, and data protection officer (DPO).
+To ensure compliance with GDPR, you must define these roles at the onset: data controller, data processor, and data protection officer (DPO).

 What is a data subject?
-Data subjects are people to whom personal information is collected and processed by an organization.
+Data subjects are people or customers to whom an organization collects and processes personal information.
 Data controller

-The data controller assumes the biggest role in protecting private data and the rights of the data subject.
+The data controller assumes the biggest role in protecting private data and the data subject’s rights.
 This entity defines the methods and reasons for processing data.
 The data controller can process the collected using its processes and resources.

 In some scenarios, the data controller can work with a third-party service provider in processing the data gathered.
 Nevertheless, the data controller should not leave the data to a third party.